For more information about Computer Science with Games Technology at City, University of London, please visit the webpage using the button above.

 18% scheduled learning, 82% independent learning, 0% placement

-After graduating with this degree, your career options include working as a key technical specialist in the computer games industry.
-The broad knowledge of computer science and sophisticated programming skills you will gain during the course will also make you attractive to employers in a wide range of other industries.
+A broad knowledge of computer science and sophisticated programming skills also make graduates attractive to employers in a wide range of other industries.

 Notes about fees for this course